gc5k/EigenGWASBook/README.md

 **Notes**

-So far it is built under R version 3.4, and you also can download the source code and build it for your own R version.
+So far it is built under R version 3.4, and you can build it for your own R version.

-**Step 1:** Download [EigenGWASFriends R source code](https://github.com/gc5k/EigenGWASFriends/archive/debut.zip), and unzip it to your workding directory.
+**Step 1:** Download [EigenGWASFriends R source code](https://github.com/gc5k/EigenGWASFriends/archive/debut.zip), and unzip it to your working directory.

 **Step 2:** Open _EigenGWASFriends.Rproj_ file in RStudio.
 Go to menu _Build -> Build source package_, and "EigenGWASFriends_0.1.0.tar.gz" will be built.